http://www.dvdbeaver.com/film/direct-chair/mann.htm

 NOTE: We have reviewed 3 more similarly strong Japanese DVD releases (The Fall of the Roman Empire, 55 Days at Peking and Circus World) to include in a possible group order from Amazon Japan or YesAsia.com.

 NOTE: There is an upcoming UK-PAL edition coming out in September HERE, it will undoubtedly fill the gap of the previous out-of-print PAL version, but Universal's track record here is far from stellar (see DVD Times comment in "The Fall of the Roman Empire" review .
-I am quite content with this NTSC edition.
+For now, I am quite content with this NTSC edition.

 Gary W. Tooze